Objectives of the service

 Service/ system concept

 At the center of the service is Vista’s MRV-tool, gathering and processing information from different sources.
 Satellite data are integrated with field data and the sophisticated crop growth model PROMET.
-There are two ways for the MRV-tool to receive data: either fully automated via API or in a less automated way e.g. via email.
-The tool delivers the outputs via API or visualized in the “EO4CF Cockpit”.
+The tool receives the data fully automated via API and delivers the outputs via API or visualized in the “EO4CarbonFarming Cockpit”.

 The MRV-tool delivers the outputs: